-When Fail-safe mode is entered (fault = 1, fail-safe becomes 1) during operating in Fault mode (fault = 1, failsafe = 0), previously latched faults are delatched and SPI register content is reset (except bits POR and PARALLEL).
+When Fail-safe mode is entered (fault=1, fail-safe becomes 1) during operating in Fault mode (fault=1, failsafe=0), previously latched faults are delatched and SPI register content is reset (except bits POR & PARALLEL).
 The device is then in a combined Fail-safe/Fault mode.

-When the device was already in Fail-safe mode (fault = 1, failsafe = 1) and (new) faults occurs, the internal auto-retry counter does not reset and latched channels do not delatch until a delatching sequence is performed (see Protection and diagnostic features).
+When the device was already in Fail-safe mode (fault=1, failsafe=1) and (new) faults occurs, the internal auto-retry counter is not reset and latched channels are not delatched until a delatching sequence has been performed (see Protection and diagnostic features).